Anuoluwapo25/NeuroWealth/frontend/scripts/test-implementations.md

 ### 1. Test Wagmi Implementation
 - Navigate to `/deposit` (Wagmi version)
 - Connect your wallet
-- Try depositing a small amount (e.g., 0.1 STT)
+- Try depositing a small amount (e.g., 10 USDC)
 - Monitor the transaction in MetaMask and Network Explorer
 - Note any errors or failures

 ### 2. Test Ethers.js Implementation
 - Navigate to `/deposit-ethers` (Ethers version)
 - Connect your wallet
-- Try depositing the same amount (e.g., 0.1 STT)
+- Try depositing the same amount (e.g., 10 USDC)
 - Monitor the transaction process
 - Compare the experience with Wagmi